Mesnage-Org/pgfinder/docs/introduction.md

 psychiatric disorders.

 Traditionally, peptidoglycan analysis involved a manual inspection of individual mass spectra to identify peptidoglycan fragments based on their theoretical mass.
-PGFinder is an open-source Python package that can be run through Jupyter notebooks or at the command line to perform an unbiased and automated analysis of LC-MS data.
+PGFinder is an open-source Python package that can be run through a web GUI or via the command line to perform an unbiased and automated analysis of LC-MS data.
 This enables a consistent and reproducible workflow, opening new perspectives to develop "peptidoglycomics" as a new discipline.

 ## Methods